sherobbedmyboots/malkoo/Training/docs/Introduction to Kali Linux.md

 #### Process Migration

-As soon as NCATS had control of a target host with their agent, they migrated out of the `powershell.exe` process to a less suspicious process such as `iexplore.exe` or `dwm.exe`.
+As soon as X had control of a target host with their agent, they migrated out of the `powershell.exe` process to a less suspicious process such as `iexplore.exe` or `dwm.exe`.
 We can simulate this with meterpreter.

 Get a list of processes on the target machine with `ps`: